genomicsengland/gel_to_opentargets/README.md

 1. Extract the `rare_diseases_pedigree_member` table from LabKey and save as a TSV.
 This is used to determine affected/unaffected status.

+### Novel variants

+Currently the Open Targets schema requires that all genetic associations have variants with a dbSNP rsID assigned.
+This is not possible in the case of novel variants.
+As a workaround, placeholder rsIDs, starting at rs2000000000 are assigned to novel variants during the import process.

 ## Usage

 `python gel_tiering_to_ot.py --input sample.tsv --pedigree sample_pedigree.tsv`